yduf/yduf.github.io/_posts/2020-11-30-k40-laser-cutter.md

 ## Cooling
 **The k40's laser tube is liquid-cooled.
 Never operate the laser, even for an instant, without active liquid cooling.**

+It is important that you keep your laser tube below 25°C during use (generally recommended between 15°C and 20°C),

 The water will gradually warm up as the laser is operated.
 When it starts to get warm, either stop using it for a while, or cycle in cooler water.

 [How much cooling is enough?](https://forum.makerforums.info/t/cooling-the-k40-laser-tube/79916)